Nonconformally Ricci-flat instantons in Conformal Gravity with and without nonlinear matter fields: (Anti)Self-dual instanton in Conformal Gravity

 is the Chern-Pontryagin index, and $\tilde{R}_{\mu\nu\lambda\rho}=\tfrac{1}{2}\varepsilon_{\mu\nu\alpha\beta}R^{\alpha\beta}_{\lambda\rho}$ is the dual Riemann tensor.
 Indeed, the action of this instanton can be lower than that of $\mathbb{CP}^2$ within a particular range along the curve~\eqref{SDcondition}, meaning that the solution studied here dominates the path integral.
 As the Chern-Pontryagin index of our solution is

-and that of the complex projective space is $P_1[\mathbb{CP}^2]=3$, we conclude that there exists a region in the parameter space where $P_1[\mathcal{M}]\leq P_1[\mathbb{CP}^2]$.
-Therefore, within such a region, the (anti-)self-dual instanton studied here dominates the path integral, which can be obtained to first-order in the saddle-point approximation as $\ln\mathcal{Z}\approx-I_{\rm CG}$.
+and that of the complex projective space is $P_1[\mathbb{CP}^2]=3$, we conclude that, since the parametric space of this (anti)-self dual instanton is two-dimensional, there is always a region in the parameter space such that the condition $P_1[\mathcal{M}]\leq P_1[\mathbb{CP}^2]$ is satisfied.
+Therefore, within such a region, the (anti)self-dual instanton studied here would dominate the path integral if the one-loop determinant is not imaginary.
+Indeed, one can use the techniques developed in Ref.~\cite{Strominger:1984zy} for gravitational instantons in Conformal Gravity to prove this.
+We left this proof for future work.